(10 Great Options)

 Cash flow is the blood of every business.
 Without it, your business dies.
-That is why it’s critical you have a hold on personal/business finances at all times.
-Cash flow documents should be created and could determine whether or not you’re qualified to receive a business loan.
-Above all, you’ll most likely need a business plan to get through the door.
+That’s why it’s critical for you to have a hold on your personal/business finances at all times.
+Cash-flow documents will help determine whether or not you’re qualified to receive a business loan.

-A balance of cash-inflow (sales of goods or services) and outflow (necessary business expenses such as marketing, employees, equipment, or business loan payments) are also important when determining fixed and variable expenses future expenses.
+A balance of cash inflow (sales of goods or services) and outflow (necessary business expenses such as marketing, employees, equipment, or business loan payments) is important when determining fixed and variable expenses.

-Fixed expenses and variable expenses are two separate financial categories but both are essential.
-Fixed expenses include rent, utilities, administrative and insurance costs.
-While variable expenses refer to inventory, sales commissions, shipping, packaging or any costs directly associated with product or service sales.
+Fixed expenses and variable expenses are two separate but essential financial categories.
+Fixed expenses include rent, utilities, insurance and administrative costs, while variable expenses refer to inventory, sales commissions, shipping, packaging, and any other costs directly associated with your sales.

-Business owners exploring financial options should understand that every business is different and will have specific budgeting guidelines at each stage of development.
-There is no secret formula for measuring an exact amount of seed money you’ll need to get off the ground.
+Every business is different and will have specific budgeting guidelines at each stage of development.
+There is no secret formula for measuring the exact amount of money you’ll need to get off the ground.

-A good way for first timers to estimate how much seed money they’ll need is by creating a mock financial spreadsheet for the cash flow of what two months of business may look like during actual operation.
-Keep in mind some expenses, especially for a brand new business, will be one-time costs for things like a license fee or to pay for a building marquee sign.
+A good way to estimate how much seed money you’ll need is to create a mock financial spreadsheet of the expected cash flow for your first two months in operation.
+Keep in mind that some expenses will be one-time costs.

-Note: it’s very important to have a detailed and down to earth copy of your budget if you’re planning on borrowing money from a lender to cover costs during the first stages of your business (LivePlan is an excellent tool for doing so).
+Note: It’s very important to have a detailed and down-to-earth copy of your budget if you’re planning on borrowing money to cover costs during the early stages of your business (LivePlan is an excellent tool for this).

-Borrowing startup funds is one of the most common ways first time entrepreneurs just like you get the funding they need.
+Borrowing money is one of the most common ways that first-time entrepreneurs like you get the funding they need for their startups.
 However, lenders are tough with their selections and getting them to say yes to even the smallest loan isn’t always easy.

 Before you start looking for a lender, do your research on who may be the most approachable.
-You should also understand some of the factors a lender will use to evaluate your proposal.
-Banks and lenders will want to see concrete proof of your ability to pay back the loan as well as a current credit history report and a solid business plan.
+You should also understand the factors a lender will use to evaluate your proposal.
+Banks and lenders will want to see concrete proof of your ability to pay back the loan, as well as your credit history report and a solid business plan.
 They’ll also want to know if you have any equity or collateral to go toward the amount you are asking for.